hbctraining/Training-modules/RShiny/lessons/03_visuals.md

 In the example below we are using the `selectInput()` function to allow users to select which columns to display on the x-axis and y-axis.
 The choices given are the column names of the dataframe.

-On the server side, we place ggplot2 code inside the `renderPlot()` function, specifying what type of plot we want to draw.
-For the most part, your `ggplot` code should stay relatively familiar except that now the `x` and `y` variables will now need to be placed within `.data[[input$var]]` structure.
+On the server side, we place `ggplot2` code inside the `renderPlot()` function, specifying what type of plot we want to draw.
+For the most part, your `ggplot2` code should stay relatively familiar except that now the `x` and `y` variables will now need to be placed within `.data[[input$var]]` structure.
 This structure is more explicit and tells `ggplot2` to treat the Shiny input, which is a string, as the name of a column in the data.

 ```
 # Load libraries